 My own (ongoing) journey to live a life more aligned with my values has led me through the worlds of finance, technology, where I managed the search team at Pinterest, and now human potential.

-In my work as a leadership coach, group facilitator, and coach trainer, I’m guided by my passion for helping others illuminate and touch what truly matters to them.
-I’m honored to be a facilitator for the Becoming an Effective Manager Quest.
+In my work as a leadership coach, group coach, and coach trainer, I’m guided by my passion for helping others illuminate and touch what truly matters to them.
+I’m honored to be a coach for the Becoming an Effective Manager Quest.

 Born and raised in Texas, I value hospitality and kindness.
 Everyone is my friend and so are you.
 In 2011, I moved to Los Angeles and have made a home here in the city.
 I am also a video-gamer, lover of food and an amateur botanist.